 What Was The Cape Town Water Crisis/Water Shortage?

-- A shortage in the municipal dam water supplies (6 of them) to most notably the City Of Cape Town (and the Western Cape region)
+It was a shortage in the municipal water supplies coming mainly from 6 major dams (although there were some other minor dams too), to most notably the City Of Cape Town (and the Western Cape region)

-- The peak of the crisis was around mid 2017 to mid 2018, although dam levels had been slowly decreasing since 2015
+According to wikipedia.org, the peak of the crisis was around mid 2017 to mid 2018, although it’s worth noting that dam levels had been slowly decreasing since 2015.

 What Caused The Water Shortage?

 The Western Cape Town region water supply system was heavily dependent on rainfall to it’s dams (according to waterstories.co.za, even now, approximately 98% of Cape Town’s water comes from dams, and 2% from ground water)